davidbliu/assassins/README.md

 ```
 __effectiveness?__

-here is a result generated with blacklist_size of 3 (each committee at least spaced 3 away). some __manual assignments__ will  probably be needed at the end. _this weird stuff happens when some committees are much larger than others_
+here is a result generated with blacklist_size of 3 (each committee at least spaced 3 away). some __manual assignments__ will  probably be needed at the end. _this weird stuff happens when some committees are much larger than others (in this example i put a ton of people into committee 2)_

 ```
 "jane 5"